By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 When to Engage a Professional for a Payment Plan

 Call (239) 441-2005 or schedule a consultation to review your balance, compare the installment agreement options, and set up the plan that fits your facts.
 Tax advisors, enrolled agents, CPAs, and attorneys serving clients in all 50 states.
+The financial statement behind a payment plan has its own rules, and our guide to Form 433-A and Form 433-F explains how the IRS scores the figures you report.

 Published June 22, 2026 by Dr. Pellumb Kabashi « Back to Learning Center